 “No problem,” nodded Eva.

-Jenna left her to her thoughts and walked briskly through the busy shopping mall until she ended up out on the main street.
+Jenna left her to her thoughts and walked briskly through the busy shopping mall, until she ended up out on the main street.
 There the smell of freshly cooked oatcakes wafted out of the bakery, teasing her nostrils with their homely aroma.
-It was not a smell that was easy resisted.
+It was not a smell that was easily resisted.